 Elastomeric polyvinyl chloride (E-PVC) might sound like a complex material, but it’s a variation of a plastic you’re likely already familiar with: PVC.
 While we know traditional PVC for its rigidity in pipes and building materials, E-PVC surprises us with flexibility.
 This unique property makes E-PVC a valuable player in countless applications, from construction and automotive parts to medical devices and even everyday household items.

-Breaking Down E-PVC: The Science Behind the Stretch
+Breaking Down Elastomeric Polyvinyl Chloride: The Science Behind the Stretch

 Regular PVC is a strong but brittle material.
 To achieve the elasticity of E-PVC, manufacturers add plasticizers during the production process.
 These plasticizers act like lubricants, allowing the PVC molecules to slide past each other more easily, resulting in a bendable and more forgiving material.